Convergence Rates of Gaussian ODE Filters: Numerical experiments

+with $(a,b,c) = (0.08, 0.07, 1.25)$ and $x(0) = (1,0)$ which does not have a closed-form solution.
+Its solution, which we approximate by Euler's method with a step size of $h=10^{-6}$ for the below experiments, is depicted in \Cref{fig:fhn_solution}.

-as a solution.
-We numerically solve these two IVPs with the Gaussian ODE filter for multiple step sizes $h>0$ and with a $q$-times IBM prior (i.e.~$\theta = 0$ in \cref{eq:a_restriction_to_IOUP/IBM}) for $q \in \{1,2,3,4\}$ and fixed scale $\sigma$ ($\sigma = 50$ and $\sigma = 1$ for \cref{eq:ex_ODE_logistic} and \cref{eq:ex_ODE_linear} respectively, to make the computation for $q=4$ stable for both ODEs).
+We numerically solve these three IVPs with the Gaussian ODE filter for multiple step sizes $h>0$ and with a $q$-times IBM prior (i.e.~$\theta = 0$ in \cref{eq:a_restriction_to_IOUP/IBM}) for $q \in \{1,2,3\}$ and scale $\sigma=20$.
 As a measurement model, we employ the minimal $R \equiv 0$ and maximal measurement variance $R \equiv K_R h^q$ (for $h \leq 1$) which are permissible under \Cref{ass:R} whose constant $K>0$ is denoted explicitly by $K_R$ in this section.
-The resulting convergence rates of global errors $\left \Vert m(T) - x(T) \right \Vert$ are depicted in a work-precision diagram (see \cite[Chapter II.1.4]{hairer87:_solvin_ordin_differ_equat_i} for such diagrams for Runge--Kutta methods) in \Cref{fig:wpd_1}.
-Now, recall from \Cref{theorem:GlobalTruncation} that, for $q=1$, the global truncation error decreases at a rate of at least $h^q$ in the worst case. \Cref{fig:wpd_1} shows that these convergence rates of $q$\textsuperscript{th} order hold true in the considered examples for values of up to $q=4$ if $R \equiv 0$ and, for values of up to $q=3$ (as well as a slightly worse rate for $q=4$) if $R \equiv K_R h^q$.
+The resulting convergence rates of global errors $\left \Vert m(T) - x(T) \right \Vert$ are depicted in a work-precision diagram in \Cref{fig:wpd_1}; cf.~\citet[Chapter II.1.4]{hairer87:_solvin_ordin_differ_equat_i} for such diagrams for Runge--Kutta methods.
+Now, recall from Theorem \ref{theorem:GlobalTruncation} that, for $q=1$, the global truncation error decreases at a rate of at least $h^q$ in the worst case. \Cref{fig:wpd_1} shows that these convergence rates of $q$\textsuperscript{th} order hold true in the considered examples for values of up to $q=3$ if $R \equiv 0$ and, for values of up to $q=3$.